6 Types of Pavement Failure : Cracking, Pot Holes, Depressions, Rutting, Corrugation & Ravelling

 Cracking is one of the most common types of pavement failure.
 The nature of the crack itself is fast spreading.

-Cracking is usually caused due to use of improper material mix during construction and settling of the subgrade or base during operation.
+Cracking is usually caused by improper material mix during construction and settling of the subgrade or base during operation.

 i.
 Alligator Cracking